DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/00 Getting Started with HtmlEditor/00 Getting Started with HtmlEditor.md

 - Drag and drop images
 - Copy-paste rich content (unsupported formats are removed)

-The HtmlEditor has the following specificities:
+Note the following about the HtmlEditor functionality:

-- Users cannot edit the layout.
-The HtmlEditor is designed to format textual content only.
+- The HtmlEditor does not produce a fully structured HTML document with a `<!DOCTYPE>`, a `<head>`, and a `<body>`.
+Its purpose is to output markup that contains formatted rich content for an article, forum post, and the like.
-- Users cannot save full HTML markup.
-The HtmlEditor supports only a subset of [tags and attributes](/Documentation/Guide/UI_Components/HtmlEditor/Tags_and_Attributes/).
+- The HtmlEditor saves only a subset of [tags and attributes](/Documentation/Guide/UI_Components/HtmlEditor/Tags_and_Attributes/).
 Everything else is discarded.

 This tutorial explains how to add an HtmlEditor to a page and configure its core features.
 The following control demonstrates the result: